uwcartlab/webmapping/Chapter02/readme.md

 ###### Figure 2.2: An HTML table on the page and in the DOM created using JavaScript

 > ### **Create an HTML table in _main.js._ Practice mentally stepping through the script above until you are sure you understand the operations it performs and the order in which it performs them.
-Example 2.3 is available for reference in the forked _unit-1_ repo.**
+Example 2.3 is available for reference in the forked _unit-1_/Chapter02/ repo subdirectory.**

 ### II.
 Arrays and Objects